Temps and termites are on the rise. Schedule your free inspection today.

 What do flies eat and drink?

-It’s important to know what flies eat so you can remove conditions that are conducive to fly infestations.
+It’s important to know what flies like to eat so you can remove conditions that are conducive to fly infestations.
 By properly storing and disposing of food and cleaning the areas where food is consumed or prepared, you can greatly reduce the likelihood and severity of a fly infestation.
 It’s a simple step that makes a big difference.

 Feeding habits of flies

 Flies are most active when it is warm, for this is when their larvae are most likely to hatch.
 They are attracted to buildings because of the heat and odors they may emit.
+Below, we explore some of the common fly species found in homes and what they like to eat.

 What do house flies eat?

-House flies are general feeders, which mean they will eat everything from food to animal and human fecal matter.
 Because of their sponging mouths, they only feed on liquids, which means they must liquefy food through regurgitation.
 They are attracted to a variety of substances such as:

 • Overripe fruit and vegetables